 True Fan of Hockey and Life

 Frank Morelli is the author of the young adult novel, No Sad Songs (2018), a YALSA Quick Picks for Reluctant Readers nominee and winner of an American Fiction Award for best coming of age story.
 The first book in his debut middle grade series, Please Return To: Norbert M. Finkelstein (2019), is a Book Excellence Award finalist.
 It provides young readers with a roadmap to end bullying.
-Morelli’s upcoming young adult novel, On the Way to Birdland, hits shelves on June 8, 2021.
+Morelli’s latest young adult novel, On the Way to Birdland, hit shelves on June 8, 2021.
 His fiction and essays have appeared in various publications including The Saturday Evening Post, Cobalt Review, Philadelphia Stories, and Highlights Magazine.
 Connect with him on Twitter @frankmoewriter and on Instagram @frankmorelliauthor.